-Based on our limited statutory examination, nothing has come to our attention that causes us to believe that the financial statements do not give a true and fair view of the financial position, the results of operations and the cash flows in accordance with Swiss GAAP FER.
-Furthermore, nothing has come to our attention that causes us to believe that the financial statements do not comply with Swiss law and the association's articles of incorporation.
+Based on our limited statutory examination, ity is to perform a limited statutory examination nothing has come to our attention that causes us to believe that the financial statements do not give a true and fair view of the financial position, the results of operations and the cash flows in accordance with Swiss GAAP FER.
+We conducted our examination in accordance Furthermore, nothing has come to our attenwith the Swiss Standard on Limited Statutory tion that causes us to believe that the financial Examination.
+This standard requires that statements do not comply with Swiss law and we plan and perform a limited statutory exthe association's articles of incorporation.